preloader

 Optional ParamsDescription

-registryUrlThe URL of schema registry that is associated to the tested topic.
+registryUrlThe URL of the schema registry that is associated with the tested topic.
 This parameter is required when using and testing Avro encoded messages.

 registryUsernameThe username used if access to the registry is secured.